plewto/Pigiron/README.md

 information.

 The resources directory contains the batch file 'example.osc' which sets up a basic MIDI process.
-It includes annotations.
+It is heavily annotated.

 ## Dependencies